Business Level Strategy: What It Is Plus 3 Examples

 Some team members may wonder if their job is on the line.
 Some may even start searching for a position at another company.
 And then there’s the inevitable effect all that stress has on employee productivity and engagement.

 You can avoid this negative impact by making employee retention a cornerstone of your business strategy.
-Here are 10 ways to improve employee retention in your company.
+Here are some of the best ways to improve employee retention in your company.

 When you promote diversity in the workplace, it creates a sense of inclusivity and equality.
 That type of company culture will make your employees happier and more comfortable in their work environment.